Honorary Patrons of the KOBZAR™ Book Award

-Presented every two years, the $25,000 KOBZAR™ Book Award recognizes outstanding contributions to Canadian literary arts by authors who write about a topic that involves a tangible connection to the Ukrainian Canadian experience.
-Genres include literary non-fiction, fiction, poetry, young readers’ literature, plays, screenplays and musicals.
-Distinctive to this Award is monetary payment to the publisher.
+Presented biennially, the $25,000 KOBZAR™ Book Award recognizes outstanding contributions to Canadian literary arts by authors who write on a topic with a tangible connection to the experiences of Ukrainian Canadians.
+Genres include literary non-fiction, fiction, poetry, young readers’ literature, play, screenplay, and musical.
+Distinctive to this Award is monetary recognition for both the winner and the winner’s publisher.

-The Shevchenko Foundation launched the KOBZAR ™ Literary Award at Hart House in Toronto on May 14, 2003.
+The Shevchenko Foundation launched the KOBZAR™ Literary Award at Hart House in Toronto on May 14, 2003.
 The inaugural Award Ceremony was held in March 2006 in Toronto.
-At the Award Ceremony of March, 2018, the Shevchenko Foundation announced a change in the name of the award to KOBZAR ™ Book Award to better reflect the many different genres of works submitted for award consideration.
+At the 2018 Award Ceremony, the Shevchenko Foundation announced a change in the name of the award to KOBZAR™ Book Award to better reflect the many different genres of works submitted for award consideration.

-The Award fills a very important “niche” in the Canadian and North American book and literary awards scene.
-It impacts the lives of authors by giving them recognition, and providing resources to enable them to continue their work.
-It also creates a place for the Ukrainian Canadian experience and its stories.
+The Award fills a very important niche in the Canadian and North American book and literary awards scene.
+It impacts the lives of authors by giving them recognition while providing resources to enable them to continue their work.
+It also creates a place for the experiences and stories of Ukrainian Canadians.

-In a world where we are bombarded with information, sound bites, and uncurated content, the KOBZAR™ Book Award carves out an avenue to have a record of the stories and history of Ukrainian culture in Canada.
+In a world where we are bombarded with information, sound bites, and uncurated content, the KOBZAR™ Book Award carves out an avenue for documenting the stories and history of Ukrainian culture in Canada.